GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/Example.rst

 We simulate the consolidation of 1D thermoporoelastic column subjected to a surface traction of 1 Newton applied on the top surface, with a surface temperature of 50 degrees Celsius and a pore pressure of 0 Pa.
 The initial temperature of the saturated soil is 0 degrees Celsius.
 The soil column is insulated and sealed everywhere, except at the top surface.
+The problem setup is illustrated below.

 .. _problemSketchFig:
 .. figure:: sketch.png
    :align: center
-   :width: 500
+   :width: 350
    :figclass: align-center

-   Sketch of the problem (taken from `(Gao and Ghassemi, 2019) https://www.proquest.com/docview/2387146352?pq-origsite=gscholar&fromopenview=true`__).
+   Sketch of the problem (taken from `(Gao and Ghassemi, 2019) <https://www.proquest.com/docview/2387146352>`__).

+The coupled dynamics experienced by the system are described in `(Gao and Ghassemi, 2019) <https://www.proquest.com/docview/2387146352>`__ and summarized below.
 The model first experiences continuous settlement (contraction).
-Initially, the settlement caused by drainage of fluid (effective stress increase) and compression of the solid matrix is larger than the expansion due to increase of temperature in the region close to the surface on which a higher temperature is applied.
+Initially, the settlement caused by the drainage of the fluid (effective stress increase) and the compression of the solid matrix is larger than the expansion due to the increase of temperature in the region close to the surface on which a higher temperature is applied.
 As the temperature diffuses further into the domain, it gradually rebounds (expansion) and reaches a final status.

-For this example, we focus on the ``Solvers``, the ``Constitutive``, and the ``FieldSpecifications`` tags.
+For this example, we focus on the ``Solvers``, the ``Constitutive``, and the ``FieldSpecifications`` tags of the GEOSX input file.

 ------------------------------------------------------------------
 Solvers